Multi-perspective Feedback-attention Coupling Model for Continuous-time Dynamic Graphs

-\textbf{Continuous-time dynamic graphs:} Processing continuous-time dynamic graphs is a challenging task, and only recently, some approaches have been proposed \cite{r47}.
-CTDNE\cite{r46} modifies the path sampling method of DeepWalk to make the path meet the actual occurrence sequence according to time, thereby making the sampling path more reasonable.
-Based on LSTM, the architecture of DyGNN\cite{r18} includes two components: An update module updating the embedding of the nodes involved in an event; A propagation module responsible for propagating the updated state to the node neighbors.
-JODIE \cite{r19} employs two RNNs to design a coupled recurrent neural network for node embedding, containing three modules: update, projection, and future interaction prediction.
-Some methods are based on variants of random walks\cite{w2,w3}, which integrate continuous-time information by constraining on transition probability matrix.
-TGAT\cite{r48} takes the self-attention mechanism as a building block and develops a novel functional temporal encoding technique according to the classical Bochner theorem of harmonic analysis.
-DYREP\cite{r49} considers two dynamic processes on the temporal network: the Association Process and the Communication Process.
-The former represents changes in network topology, and the latter denotes changes in dynamics on the network.
+\textbf{Continuous-time dynamic graphs:} Processing continuous-time dynamic graphs is a challenging task, and only recently have some approaches been proposed \cite{r47}.
+CTDNE\cite{r46} modifies the path sampling method of DeepWalk to make the path match the actual sequence of occurrences according to time, thus making the sampling path more reasonable.
+Based on LSTM, the architecture of DyGNN\cite{r18} includes two components: An update module, which updates the embedding of the nodes involved in an event; A propagation module, which is responsible for propagating the updated state to the nodes' neighbors.
+JODIE \cite{r19} uses two RNNs to design a coupled recurrent neural network for node embedding that includes three modules: update, projection, and future interaction prediction.
+Some methods are based on variants of random walks\cite{w2,w3} that integrate continuous-time information by constraining the transition probability matrix.
+TGAT\cite{r48} takes the self-attention mechanism as a building block and develops a novel functional temporal coding technique according to the classical Bochner theorem of harmonic analysis.
+DYREP\cite{r49} considers two dynamic processes in the temporal network: the association process and the communication process.
+The former represents changes in the network topology, and the latter represents changes in the dynamics of the network.
 TGN \cite{r50} designed a node memory module to store the long-term dependencies of nodes.
-CAWN \cite{CAWN} initially generates a multitude of causal anonymous walks for each node.
-Subsequently, it encodes each walk using a recurrent neural network and combines these walks to attain the ultimate node representation.
+CAWN \cite{CAWN} first generates a set of causally anonymous walks for each node.
+It then encodes each walk using a recurrent neural network and combines these walks to obtain the final node representation.
 EdgeBank \cite{EdgeBank} is a purely memory-based method with no trainable parameters for transductive dynamic prediction tasks.
 TCL \cite{TCL} uses a breadth-first search algorithm to generate interaction sequences of nodes and a graph transformer to obtain node embedding representations.
-DyGFormer\cite{DyGFormer} uses Transformer as the encoder.
-Neighbor co-occurrence coding as well as patching techniques are used in the sequence processing scheme.
+DyGFormer\cite{DyGFormer} uses the transformer as encoder.
+Neighbor co-occurrence coding and patching techniques are used in the sequence processing scheme.
 GraphMixer \cite{GraphMixer} uses a time encoding that requires no training and uses MLP-Mixer as the encoder to obtain node embedding representations.